How to Fold a Pocket Square – 5 Pocket Square Folds

 Just like all squares are rectangles, all pocket squares are handkerchiefs, but not the other way around.
 So, to keep things straight, we’ll use the phrase pocket square from here on out.

-The Only 5 Pocket Square Folds You Need to Know
+5 Pocket Square Folds

-But if you’re wondering “what’s the best way to fold a pocket square?” or you just want to know “how do you fold a pocket square to look stylish?” you can relax.
+But if you’re wondering “what’s the best way to fold a pocket square?” or you just want to know “how to fold a pocket square to be stylish?” you can relax.
 There are many different ways to fold a pocket square but most fall into the categories of the square fold or the puff.
 Even among these two main categories, there are many ways to create an expertly folded square.
 We chose our top five techniques and we promise, by the time you’ve scrolled to the bottom of this page, you’ll be able to produce the perfect pocket.

-#1 – The Standard Square Fold
+Fold #1 – The Standard Square Fold

 Brown Wool Pocket Square by Black Lapel